Ratburger

 Ratburger is a children's book written by David Walliams, and illustrated by Tony Ross.
-It is the fifth book by Walliams, and won the Children's Book of the Year Award at the Specsavers National Book Awards in 2012.
+It is the fifth book by Walliams, and won the Children's Book of the Year Award at the Specsavers National Book Awards in 2012 before it was permanently withdrawn from publication in September 2026 due to HarperCollins backing down on their promise to continue selling and reprinting Walliams' older titles.

 Plot

-The story follows a young girl named Zoe, whose mother died when she was a baby.
-Zoe's father lost his job (at an ice cream factory) and he and Zoe now live in a council flat with her father and her large stepmother, Sheila, living off scant benefit money from the government.
-Zoe's father now spends much of his time at a local pub, as he is depressed because he has lost his job.
+Zoe is a young girl whose mother died when she was a baby.
+Zoe's father lost his job at an ice cream factory and he and Zoe now live in a council flat with her large stepmother, Sheila, living off scant benefit money from the government.
+Zoe's father spends much of his time at a local pub, as he is depressed because he has lost his job.
 Sheila loves prawn cocktail crisps and cigarettes, and is so lazy she asks Zoe to pick her nose for her.
 Zoe is bullied daily by a classmate named Tina Trotts.

 A couple of years prior, Zoe's father bought Zoe a hamster as a birthday present, and she named it Gingernut.
 Once Sheila moved in, she wanted the hamster out.
 Zoe taught it tricks and had ambitions to be a famous animal trainer, but the hamster dies in suspicious circumstances.
 Several months later, Zoe finds a baby rat that has sneaked into her room, and discovers that it is intelligent and can dance to music.
-She teaches it tricks just as she had done with Gingernut.
+She teaches it tricks as she had done with Gingernut.
 She decides not to keep it at home, as Sheila hates rodents and would probably kill it.
 Zoe names the rat Armitage (after the name of a plumbing company which she finds on a toilet bowl) and hides it in her blazer, but he is seen by her headmaster and her history teacher Miss Midge, who insists that Zoe should be suspended, as pets aren’t allowed to be brought into school.

 Zoe goes to see Raj, the owner of her local newsagents, and tells him everything.
 Raj is shocked to learn of Zoe's suspension and is scared of Armitage, advising Zoe to set him free.
 Zoe does so, but Armitage comes back, convincing her that he wants to live with her.